What’s The Home Selling Process in California?

 (1) Choose A Right Real Estate Agent

 Don’t waste time with the wrong agent.
 An experienced and skilled real estate agent can ensure shorter sell time and a smoother transaction.
 Hiring a real estate agent is one of the more important decisions you will make when selling your home, so take your time.
 The biggest problem is when hiring the right agent is making sure they have enough experience because with short sales, foreclosures, or traditional home sales, there’s a lot more that goes into actually buying and selling a home, so you’ve got to know what you’re doing.
 An agent with experience in your market will know the difference between your home and the one for sale down the road and how your home should be priced as a result.
-Interviewing at least two or three agents, ask about past sales, what type of advertising budget and marketing strategy they would have for your property.
+Interviewing at least two or three agents, ask about past sales, what type of advertising budget and marketing strategy they would have to your property.
 Before you hire a real estate agent, simply check their personal website, online reviews, for sale listings, track record, and what marketing plans they offer to assure your property maximum exposure.

 (2) Price It Right